Why You Shouldn’t Fear Saturated Fat

 The Benefits of Saturated Fat

 From a biological perspective, humans actually require saturated fats because we are warm-blooded.
 Saturated fats are solid at room temperature and these fats provide the appropriate stiffness and structure to our cell membranes and tissues.
-Therefore, the consumption of whole unprocessed, naturally occurring sources of saturated fats are considered beneficial to our health, not detrimental.
+Therefore, the consumption of whole unprocessed, naturally occurring sources of saturated fats is considered beneficial to our health, not detrimental.

 -

 Improved Cardiovascular Risk Factors: Saturated fat plays a key role in cardiovascular health.
-The addition of saturated fat to the diet reduces the levels of a substance called lipoprotein (a) that correlates strongly with risk for heart disease.
+The addition of saturated fat to the diet reduces the levels of a substance called lipoprotein (a) that correlates strongly with the risk for heart disease.
 (6)

 -